-Most garages have a raised concrete or brick wall that runs 4” to 12” high on the perimeter of the garage floor.
+Most garages have a raised concrete or brick wall that runs 4” to 24” high on the perimeter of the garage floor.
 This is called a stem wall.
 Some floor coating contractors and companies will offer to coat the stem walls for an additional fee.
 Don’t forget to ask about this.
-Some people have made the mistake of assuming it is included in the price to find out it wasn’t.
+Some people have made the mistake of assuming it is included in the price to find out that it wasn’t.

 Cost – Cheap is cheap

 Keep in mind that you get what you pay for in a garage floor coating.
 We guarantee that if you shop around for the cheapest price, then that is exactly what you will get – a cheap garage floor coating.
 What you should be doing is comparing the quality of floor systems offered and then decide where the best value is for the price.